 Thus, I believe changes take place because as consumers we contact companies and ask questions.

-Should you conduct your own research of Always Pan (or other any other cookware), you can ask the following questions:
+Should you conduct your own research into Our Place Always Pan (or any other cookware), the following questions will help:

 - What agency performs the testing of your products?

 - How often do you perform the tests?